Skip to main content

 About

 Ground Zero is a single player survival shooter game with horror, post-apocalyptic and science fiction themes.
-It received positive reviews from players.
+It was developed by Malformation Games and was released on April 16, 2026.
+It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews